zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-appblades.md

 <a name="appblades"></a>
-## AppBlades
+### AppBlades

 AppBlades provide an IFrame where an extension can render content.
 The extension IFrame is associated with an IFrame that hosts the UI, in order to enable the flexibility and control of the Model-View-View-Model methodology.

 AppBlades can rehost an existing experience, and allow developers to create a UI that is not supported by the Fx.
-Because it does not use Ibiza Fx controls, extension developers are fully responsible for accessibility, theming, and consistency.
+Because AppBlades do not use Ibiza Fx controls, extension developers are fully responsible for accessibility, theming, and consistency.

 This programming model results in maximum flexibility and reduces additional developer responsibilities.
 We recommend using AppBlades under the following conditions.